BoulderBTC/valar/README.md

 If you want #2 to work make sure you have given the ssh user this permission via visudo:

     sshuser ALL = (ALL) /sbin/reboot

+If you have any questions please visit us in #cryptoma on the Freenode IRC Network.